-Basically, a turbine is a machine which is used as prime-mover to run other utilities in a power plant.
+Basically, a turbine is a machine that is used as a prime-mover to run other utilities in a power plant.

 There are various types of turbines but most popularly Continuous Combustion Gas Turbine is used in the engineering sector.

 Among all turbines, I will like to share important information on the Continuous Combustion Gas Turbine in this post.

 01) Constant Volume or Explosive Type

 02) Constant pressure or Continuous Combustion Gas Turbine Type

 The constant volume type turbine works on the Atkinson cycle.

 It has become now outdated and has been superseded by the constant pressure type gas turbine (Continuous Combustion Gas Turbine).

 The combustion of fuel takes place continuously that is why it is called a continuous combustion gas turbine.
 It works on the Joule cycle.

 Working on Constant Pressure Gas Turbine (Continuous Combustion Gas Turbine)